Email marketing

 A Walk to Work Day email can be as simple as reminding your customers of the date.
 Source: Milled

 Easter is, of course, the big date for April 2025.
-Although a Christian holiday, Easter has been appropriated by commerce in the forms of chocolate eggs and the Easter Bunny, a family tradition that can be enjoyed by everyone.
+Although a Christian holiday, Easter has also evolved into a broader seasonal celebration in the forms of chocolate eggs and the Easter Bunny, a family tradition that can be enjoyed by everyone.

 Many cultures celebrate Easter with a feast (that traditionally ends Lent), with family gatherings and the distribution of chocolate eggs, a modern version of the custom of decorating eggs for the season.